 Inside that field: 120 DJs.
 127 dancers.
 67 singers.
 13 voice-over artists.
 20 makeup and hair artists.

-The Multi-Hyphenate Reality
+The Multi-Hyphenate Reality of Creative Careers in the UAE

 Fifty-seven percent of talent on the Thrilla waitlist selected more than one role.
 Some selected six.

 The industry has spent years trying to put creatives into single-category boxes.
-The data from 4,000 people says that approach does not reflect reality.
+The data from over 4,000 people says that approach does not reflect reality.
+Thrilla profiles support every role a creative holds and match them to briefs across all of them simultaneously.